 The Development Organization SHOULD build application security into software acquisition processes.

 Software development utilizes frameworks, modules, libraries, components and other code from third parties.
 Some development may be sub-contracted or outsourced.
 The organization should have a process to define security requirements, ensure integrity in the supply chain and to evaluate software before purchase or use; this may require some contract language.
-We do not suggest what this language should contain, but point to our Software Security Contract Annexi as a possible starting point.
+OWASP does not suggest what this language should contain, but point to OWASP’s Software Security Contract Annex as a possible starting point.

 The Development Organization SHOULD be an OWASP Supporter.

-The main benefit of becoming an OWASP Supporterii is to demonstrate your belief that application security is important and that you are working to build a robust information-age economy and providing a suitably skilled workforce that attracts investment.
+The main benefit of becoming an OWASP Supporter is to demonstrate your belief that application security is important and that you are working to build a robust information-age economy and providing a suitably skilled workforce that attracts investment.
 In addition, your support goes directly to help researchers drive progress in application security to help protect the entire information technology ecosystem.

 The Development Organization SHOULD assign a liaison to OWASP.

 OWASP has a group that focuses on improving application security in organizations that undertake development.
 The group collaborates via email and at OWASP events worldwide.
-We expect the liaison to monitor the list and participate as much as they care to.
+OWASP expects the liaison to monitor the list and participate as much as they care to.
 The organization can define their level of participation.

 The Development Organization SHOULD encourage relevant trade organizations to focus on application security.

 Improving application security across a whole sector benefits all organizations by increasing the skills of the available workforce and by raising standards in the software supply chain.
 It could also reduce the risk of increased legislation and regulation.
-We believe that organizations in all sectors have the ability to influence their peers and raise standards in their markets.
-They can influence their own trade organizations to focus on application security and hopefully get in line with the OWASP Code of Conduct for Trade Organizations (“The OWASP Purple Book”)iii.
+OWASP believes that organizations in all sectors have the ability to influence their peers and raise standards in their markets.
+They can influence their own trade organizations to focus on application security and hopefully get in line with the OWASP Code of Conduct for Trade Organizations (“The OWASP Purple Book”) iii.

-The Development Organization SHOULD leverage OWASP by attending our events, using our materials, and asking our experts for help.
+The Development Organization SHOULD leverage OWASP by attending events, using materials, and asking experts for help.

 OWASP has a lot to offer organizations that undertake development.
-We have freely available tools, documents, guidelines, and standards.
-We have worldwide events that are open to everyone and all the presentations are recorded and downloadable for use in training courses.
-We even have packaged curricula, eLearning, and educational materials that are available for development teams to use and modify free of charge.
-Organizations are strongly encouraged to reach out to our experts with their questions, ideas, and even participate in projects.
+OWASP has freely available tools, documents, guidelines, and standards.
+OWASP has worldwide events that are open to everyone and all the presentations are recorded and downloadable for use in training courses.
+OWASP even has packaged curricula, eLearning, and educational materials that are available for development teams to use and modify free of charge.
+Organizations are strongly encouraged to reach out to OWASP’s experts with their questions, ideas, and even participate in projects.

 References